 The travel rule only applies to VASPs in Liechtenstein when their counterparty is also a VASP (FMA's Instruction, Chapter 2).
 The TVTG lists the activities that trigger qualification as a TT Service Provider (Art.2 /1/k, TVTG).
 Non-custodial or self-hosted wallet services are not included in said list.
 However, it should be assessed whether the non-custodial service provider carries out any other activity that might be covered.

-Notabene has a live end-to-end Travel Rule compliance solution that allows VASPs to comply with their local regulators' requirements.
-Our solution is tailored to the compliance needs of our clients across jurisdictions and includes methods to perform proof of ownership verification when interacting with non-custodial wallets and a directory with verified information that helps our clients smoothly identify their counterparty VASPs.
+Notabene provides software, tools, and comprehensive data that helps businesses implement the new requirements of the FATF guidelines including the Travel Rule.
+Our end-to-end Travel Rule solution is tailored to the compliance needs of our clients across jurisdictions, including Liechtenstein.
+We provide methods to perform proof of ownership verification when interacting with non-custodial wallets as well as a VASP directory with verified information that helps our clients smoothly identify their counterparty VASPs.